dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/help-and-feedback/index.md

 <div class="note">
   <strong>Community Help</strong>
-  While HMDA Hero does not have a community resource today to turn to for help, we'd be interested to hear if such a resource would be beneficial in your case.
+  While HMDA Hero does not have a community resource as of today to turn to for help, we'd be interested to hear if such a resource would be beneficial in your case.
 Please let us know if you would benefit from a community driven resource.
 </div>